The tensor product of p-adic Hilbert spaces

-As anticipated, in the concluding part of this subsection, we argue that $\T(\Hi,\Ki)$, endowed with a suitable sesquilinear form, has a natural structure of a $p$-adic Hilbert space, namely, the \emph{$p$-adic Hilbert-Schmidt space}.
+\end{theorem} \begin{proof} The first claim is proved likewise Theorem~$6.35$ in~\cite{aniello2023trace}, whereas the second is a straightforward adaptation of Theorem~$6.34$ in~\cite{aniello2023trace} to this specific case. \end{proof} As anticipated, in the concluding part of this subsection, we argue that $\T(\Hi,\Ki)$, endowed with a suitable sesquilinear form, has a natural structure of a $p$-adic Hilbert space, namely, the \emph{$p$-adic Hilbert-Schmidt space}.
 In fact, let us introduce the sesquilinear form

 Here, note that, by relations~\eqref{fundrels}, if $S,T\in\T(\Hi,\Ki)$, then $S^\ast T\colon\Hi\rightarrow\Hi\in\T(\Hi)\equiv\T(\Hi,\Hi)$, so that the preceding mapping is well defined.
 It is clear that $\HSprod$ is Hermitian, as follows by observing that